eclipse-tractusx/ssi-credential-issuer/docs/database/db-view.md

 ### Credentials

-The `company_ssi_details` table is utilized to safe the credential requests and set their status.
+The `company_ssi_details` table is utilized to save the credential requests and set their status.

 ### Process Handling